doxeylab/domainfacts/server/README.md

 The data files needed to run the app can downloaded here: LINK.
 Place them in the `app/data/` directory.

+Furthermore, install `hmmer`.
+Also download PfamScan and drop the folder in the `app` directory (make sure to install perl dependencies).

 ### Server

 First install the following programs: